stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 result type accordingly.

-3. Implement the following function, which tries to convert all values in a list with a function which might fail.
+3. Implement the following function, which tries to convert all values in a list with a function, which might fail.
 The result should be a `Just` holding the list of converted values in unmodified order, if and only if every single conversion was successful.